| Sep 4, 2014

 Distinguished Batavia school alumni will have the opportunity to take their place in a "hall of honor" under a new initiative announced this week by the Batavia Foundation.

 Nan Phillips, a retired teacher and a member of the Batavia Foundation, told the...

 | Aug 29, 2014

 Fueled by a stronger economy, credit-card debt is accelerating for the first time in years in Metro Orlando — one of the country's fastest-growing markets for paying with plastic, a new study has found.

 TALLAHASSEE — Turn on a TV and you're going to hear Republican Gov. Rick Scott and Democratic challenger Charlie Crist trying to claim credit for stewarding the state’s tourism- and housing-dependent economy through the worst global crash...

 | 12:52 PM

-Floridians feel more confident about the economy than they have in more than seven years, according to a new poll by the University of Florida.
+Floridians feel more confident about the economy than they have since the recession, according to a University of Florida survey released Tuesday.